Stylised illustration of a live band by The Jetset Society on stage at a ballroom dance evening

 Emotion & presence

-Music that is sung and played live creates closeness.
-For first dances, openings, gala moments or special programme items, this presence is difficult to replace.
+Music sung and played live creates closeness.
+For first dances, openings, gala moments or key moments in the programme, that presence is hard to replace.

 Dynamics in the room

-A professional band responds to the room, audience and schedule.
-Reception, dinner and party can feel different musically while still belonging to one coherent evening.
+A professional band reads the room, the audience and the schedule.
+Reception, dinner and party can each feel distinct yet still belong to one coherent evening.

 Stage impact

-Several musicians, voices, instruments and optional horns create visible live impact – especially for balls, galas, corporate events and exclusive weddings.
+Several musicians, vocalists, instruments and optional horns create real stage presence – especially at balls, galas, corporate events and weddings.

 When a DJ or playlist can make sense